Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Egyptians are friendly and approachable at work, and personal relationships are very important when conducting business.
 Business is usually conducted formally in Egypt.
 However, meetings may not take place in private and it is normal for them to be interrupted with other matters.
-Punctuality is important for visitors doing business, though don't be surprised if your contact is late or postpones the meeting.
-Be patient.
+Punctuality is important for visitors doing business, though foreigners shouldn't be surprised if their contact is late or postpones the meeting.
+It's important to remain patient.
 Dress should be formal and conservative; suits and ties are standard and women should dress modestly.
 Women may encounter some sexism in the business world.
-Most Egyptians are Muslim and therefore one should be mindful of Islamic customs.
+Most Egyptians are Muslim, so business people should be mindful of Islamic customs.
 English is widely spoken and understood, although attempting to speak some basic Arabic will be highly appreciated.
 The normal working week runs from Sunday to Thursday.
-Business hours vary, but in the private sector it is usually 9am to 5pm and in the public sector 8am to 3pm.
-Avoid scheduling business trips during the month of Ramadan as working hours are minimised during the holiday period and many key players will not be available.
+Business hours vary, but in the private sector they are usually 9am to 5pm and in the public sector, 8am to 3pm.
+It's wise to avoid scheduling business trips during the month of Ramadan as working hours are minimised during the holiday period and many key players will not be available.

 The international access code for Egypt is +20.
 Most hotels, cafes and restaurants around major tourist centred areas provide free wifi access.
-International calls made from hotels have high surcharges.
-It is also possible to phone long-distance from the 24-hour Post, Telephone and Telegraph (PTT) offices that are available in the major cities.
-For international directory phone enquiries dial 140.
+International calls made from hotels have high surcharges; travellers can cut costs by purchasing local SIM cards.

 Egyptian Embassy, Washington DC, United States: +1 202 966 6342.